Common Hoof Problems…Signs, Symptoms and Treament.

 Keeping your horse’s hooves clean, maintaining his stalls and pastures and keeping him on a regular trimming schedule are the best ways to prevent white line disease.

-Thank you for your continued support, see you next month!
+Thank you for your continued support, contact me with questions!